tsundoku/tsundoku.github.io/README.md

 Q - vi vs. Emacs
 A - nano, **like a normal person**
-A - otherwise Sublime Text and Brackets
+A - otherwise Notepad++, Sublime Text, and Brackets
+A - Notepad++ specifically for the save-as-admin plugin to update config files that live somewhere under \Program Files\ or under \inetpub\wwwroot\

 Q - Google Cloud Platform vs. Amazon Web Services vs. Microsoft Azure
 A - Google is the least painful to use, Microsoft is (by far) the most painful to use